Everything you need to know about the WireGuard VPN Protocol

 5. Ease of Use

-More from a developers side, OpenVPN can be a nightmare to set up yourself.
-WireGuard on the other hand promises an easy and simple connection you can set up yourself in an afternoon.
-Not for the faint hearted but still a big improvement on the existing protocols.
+More from a developer’s side, OpenVPN can be a nightmare to set up yourself.
+WireGuard, on the other hand, promises an easy and simple connection you can set up yourself in an afternoon.
+Not for the faint-hearted but still a big improvement on the existing protocols.
 This will also help companies when and if WireGuard is distributed on a mass scale.
-Including less server loads, better latency and less dropped connections in theory.
+Including fewer server loads, better latency and less dropped connections in theory.

 Is it Safe to Use?

 That is highly debatable.
-For all the hype around WireGuard, the development team have stated it’s not ready for production:
+For all the hype around WireGuard, the development team has stated it’s not ready for production:

 “WireGuard is not yet complete.
 You should not rely on this code.
 It has not undergone proper degrees of security auditing and the protocol is still subject to change.
 We’re working toward a stable 1.0 release, but that time has not yet come.”

-VPN providers that are using WireGuard must be bleeding edge and keeping up to date with the developments the team are making as they progress towards a stable release.
+VPN providers that are using WireGuard must be bleeding edge and keeping up to date with the developments the team is making as they progress towards a stable release.